vackosar/vackosar.github.io/_posts/2020-08-21-Brutalist-and-Modernist-Architectures-Collide-at-Sunshine-Plaza-in-Prague.md

 Inhabitants painted more upbeat colors on the dull facades lifting the gloom of the plain concrete.
 Advertisement posts of a variety of small local enterprises went up.

-Fortunately, the dominating spirit of achieving more for the people with the new technology so far stayed.
+Fortunately, the dominating spirit of achieving more with less using technology so far stayed.
-The magnetic resonance clinic south of the communal church center, palm tree living inside of tiny glass bio-dome, telecommunication towers grabbing the rooftops like just landed space ships, sub-way tube over a pond, and a weird robotic art piece next to the future experimental automated restaurant.
+You will see that for yourself during the tour around a magnetic resonance clinic south of the communal church center, a palm tree living inside of tiny glass bio-dome, telecommunication towers grabbing the rooftops like just landed space ships, sub-way tube over a pond, and a weird robotic art piece next to the future experimental automated restaurant.